matthewfieger/matthewfieger.github.io/_posts/2014-06-13-pub-sub-in-meteor.markdown

 	Meteor.publish(name, func)
 	Meteor.subscribe(name [, arg1, arg2, ... ] [, callbacks])

 In Meteor, documents are stored in what are called a collections.
-These the above functions control the flow of documents between the client and the server.
+The above functions control the flow of documents between the client and the server.
 Just like their names would suggest, the server determines which documents are published and the client determines which documents are subscribed to.
-When the client subscribes to a publication, the server sends the associated documents, and the client stores a copy of each locally.
+When the client subscribes to a publication, the server sends the relevant documents, and the client stores a copy of each locally.
 Meteor does the behind the scenes work of keeping the local copies up to date with what is on the server.
 So here are a few example patterns of pub/sub in Meteor.

 This pattern only publishes documents if the client is logged in: